Keyboard with lock

 If you opt-in to receiving our newsletter, event invitations and offers from our Alumni Network partners, we collect, use, store and process the following contact information about you: your name, address (preferably your business address), company, telephone numbers and email address.
 We also record that you have opted-in (or unsubscribed, where applicable).

-If you were a participant on the Help to Grow: Management Programme, we retain on our customer relationship management system some of your personal data that you provided when you joined the Course.
-Please see our separate privacy notice here: https://smallbusinesscharter.org/h2gm-privacy-notice/.
+If you were a participant on the Help to Grow: Management Course, we retain on our customer relationship management system some of your personal data that you provided when you joined the Course.
+Please see our separate privacy notice here

 Special category personal data